alegiac95/Imaging_Transcriptomics_preprint/docs/pages/Imaging-Transcriptomics.rst

 Desikan-Killiany Atlas
 ----------------------

-for more information on the methods you can have a look at our paper:
+.. seealso:: For a more comprehensive dive into the methodology have a look at our paper: